Haem iron vs non-haem iron

 Haem iron is more soluble and readily absorbed by the body when compared to non-haem iron.
-Non-haem iron is less soluble and poorly absorbed as it’s easily disrupted and inhibited by other dietary factors including tea, coffee, milk, wholegrains and chocolate.
-Combining foods rich in vitamin C with non-haem iron based foods, helps to solubilise and enhance the absorption of iron from the digestive tract.
+Non-haem iron is less soluble and poorly absorbed as it’s easily disrupted and inhibited by some foods including tea, coffee, milk, wholegrains and chocolate.
+Combining foods rich in vitamin C with non-haem iron-based foods helps to solubilise and enhance the absorption of iron from the digestive tract.
 Haem iron is thought to have 2-3 times greater absorption than non-haem iron.
-Iron supplementation may be beneficial when dietary intake is inadequate, and deficiency is common in vegetarians, vegans, the elderly, and during infancy, adolescence and pregnancy.
+Iron supplementation may be beneficial when dietary intake is inadequate, and deficiency is common in vegetarians, vegans, the elderly, adolescence and pregnancy.

-Some B vitamins, particularly vitamins B2, B6, B12 and folic acid, when combined with iron, provide important cofactors that help to maintain healthy blood in healthy individuals:
+Some B vitamins, particularly vitamins B2, B6, B12 and folic acid, when combined with iron, provide important cofactors that help to maintain blood health:

-- Vitamins B2 and B6 are important for the production of haemoglobin, which transports oxygen around the body in red blood cells
+- Vitamins B2, B6, B12 and folic acid are important for the production of haemoglobin, which transports oxygen around the body in red blood cells

-- Vitamin B12 and folic acid are necessary for the production of red blood cells for oxygen transport
+- Vitamins B2 and B12 and folic acid are necessary for the production of red blood cells for oxygen transport

-There are a number of organic (eg: ferrous bisglycinate) and non-organic (eg: ferrous sulphate) forms of non-haem iron available for supplementation.
-Ferrous sulphate is commonly prescribed medically, and while highly bioavailable, gastrointestinal irritation is common.
-Ferrous bisglycinate is also highly bioavailable and is well tolerated and gentle on the digestive system.
+There are a number of organic (i.e. ferrous bisglycinate) and non-organic (i.e. ferrous sulphate) forms of non-haem iron available for supplementation.
+Ferrous sulphate is commonly prescribed medically, and gastrointestinal irritation is common.
+Ferrous bisglycinate is highly bioavailable and is well tolerated and gentle on the digestive system.

 Albion’s Ferrochel® iron absorption

 Ferrochel®, in the form of ferrous bisglycinate, is made up of one molecule of iron, bound to two molecules of the amino acid glycine, which creates small, organic bound iron molecules.
-Ferrochel® remains intact during absorption and can easily pass through the intestinal wall, making it highly bioavailable due to its small molecular size.
+Ferrochel® remains intact during absorption and can easily pass through the intestinal wall due to its small molecular size, making it highly bioavailable.